mudgen/mokens-bug-bounty/README.md

 Generally, any useful comments, about bugs or not, are appreciated.

 The bug bounty starts 28 May 2018 and ends on 1 June 2018 or potentially later than that.

-Mokens is a web interface and ethereum smart contract that enables regular people to design and create their own cryptocollectibles.
-But there is more to it than that so read the webpage about mokens here: https://mokens.io/about

 Currently the beta version of the mokens website is running here: https://mokens.io/